aelanman/pyspherical/README.md

 pip install pyspherical
 ```

-To get the bleeding-edge version, `pyspherical` may be installed directly from the repository:
+The bleeding-edge version may be installed directly from the repository:
 ```
 > git clone https://github.com/aelanman/pyspherical.git
 > python setup.py install